filters: [field_name: "filter expression", field_name: "filter expression", …]

 AcceptsA field name and a Looker filter expression

-filters parameter can be a dimension or measure.
+filters subparameter can be a dimension, measure, filter, or parameter.
 If you need to reference a dimension or measure that is part of a joined view rather than part of this Explore, use

 view_name.field_name.
 For example:

 id field from

 customer.id filter refers to the

 customer.
 This example also demonstrates that you can require multiple filters.

 value subparameter, specify default values using Looker filter expressions.

 Force the user to use an Order ID filter (with a default value of “123”):

 Force the user to use an Order Created Date filter (with a default value of the previous seven days):